jackaitken/LAN-chat-application/README.md

 # Chat Application

 If you would like to see a live version of this application [please visit this website](http://safe-fjord-73332.herokuapp.com/).
+For best results, please use the desktop version of Google Chrome.
+(The page may take a minute or two to load as it was deployed with the free Heroku plan).

 To get started just create a new account, set up your display name and starting chatting.